NEONScience/NEON-Data-Skills/tutorials/Python/AOP/Hyperspectral/intro-hyperspectral/ndvi-spectra-masks/calc_ndvi_extract_spectra.md

 import neon_aop_hyperspectral as neon_hs;
 ```

-Define the `data_url` to point to the cloud storage location of the the hyperspectral hdf5 data file

 As of June 2026, NEON requires an API token for data downloads, to reduce bot scraping and improve user support.
 Tokens can be generated in NEON data portal user accounts - log in to your account or create one, and go to the API Tokens section.
 For best practices in storing and using tokens, follow the instructions <a href="https://www.neonscience.org/resources/learning-hub/tutorials/api-token-setup" target="_blank">here</a>.
 Once you've set up your token as an environment variable, you can load it using  the `dotenv` package as follows, optionally specifying the path to the `.env` file.
 Adjust the savepath variable to point to your desired location; we recommend keeping this close to the root directory since the download path to the data file will be nested.